 Cranberries are a deliciously tart fruit, packed with health benefits.
 Because I live in Wisconsin, where over 50% of the United States cranberries are harvested, they are near and dear to me.
 I’m simply crazy for cranberries, so I’m going to share some food facts about cranberries and then I’ll give you some delicious recipes using cranberries.

-Many of you are most excited for the main ingredient at your dinner table this Thursday; the turkey, ham, or other protein of your choice.
+It’s Thanksgiving week and many of you are probably excited for the turkey, ham, and/or other protein of your choice.

 I am absolutely smitten with these little red beauties.
 I love hearing them pop open while they are cooking.
 I love watching their gorgeous red juice reduce and thicken into a beautiful pot of love.
-Their tartness works in perfect contrast with the sugar I use when I make cranberry muffins, it adds depth of flavor to loaves of cranberry nut bread, and it adds a perfectly healthy touch when I add them to the top of a bowl of oatmeal.
-But my absolute favorite way to eat cranberries is in my holiday
+Their tartness works in perfect contrast with the sugar I use when I make cranberry streusel muffins, it adds depth of flavor to loaves of cranberry nut bread, and it adds a perfectly healthy touch when I add them to the top of a bowl of oatmeal.

 - Cranberries are one of only three major fruits native to North America (Concord grapes and blueberries are the others)